testdevlab/TestRay/README.md

 		- //some/path2
 	  NoRaise: false/true (Default - false -> will rise error on fail)

 By default, the click action will be executed on the element midpoint (width * 0.5, height * 0.5), but it is possible to add offsets.
-These can be either absolute (in pixels) or relative (in fractions of the element width/height):
+These can be either absolute (in pixels) or relative (in fractions of the element width/height).
+While the values are not bound by the element dimensions, if using relative offsets, the [-0.5..0.5] range will cover the entire element width/height.

 	- Type: click
 	  Role: role1 (Optional. if not specified will use the first one defined in the case Roles)